Advertising helps fund Big Issue’s mission to end poverty

 Research from Zoopla found tenants are paying £3,240 more to rent each year than during the pandemic in 2021.

-A 27% rise in the cost of a new lets has seen tenants face an extra £270 a month in rents on average over the last three years while earnings have only grown by 19% over the same period, according to the property portal’s analysis.
+A 27% rise in the cost of new lets has seen tenants face an extra £270 a month in rents on average over the last three years while earnings have only grown by 19% over the same period, according to the property portal’s analysis.

 Why is UK rent so high?